Seryusjj/OnTimeApp/generated/dart_on_time_app_api/docs/IdentityApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**apiV1IdentityInitPost**](IdentityApi.md#apiV1IdentityInitPost) | **POST** /api/v1/Identity/init | Creates default admin user, this is added because we do not have a real database where to add this info.
-We use an in memeory db so each time the service is restarted, this should be called
+We use an in memory db so each time the service is restarted, this should be called
 [**apiV1IdentityLoginPost**](IdentityApi.md#apiV1IdentityLoginPost) | **POST** /api/v1/Identity/login | Login user in the system
 [**apiV1IdentityRegisterPost**](IdentityApi.md#apiV1IdentityRegisterPost) | **POST** /api/v1/Identity/register | Register a new user in the system